OneDrive/onedrive-api-docs/items/sharing_createLink.md

 ﻿# Create a sharing link for an item in OneDrive

 You can use **createLink** action to share an existing item via a link.
-This is a developer-friendly shortcut for creating common sharing links.
+This is a friendly shortcut for creating common sharing links.

 The **action.createLink** method will create a new sharing link if the specified link type doesn't already exist.
 If a sharing link of the specified type already exists, the existing sharing link will be returned.

+**Note:** Your application must be granted read-write permissions to the item to be able to create a sharing link.
+This maps to the `onedrive.readwrite` scope when requesting user consent.

 ## HTTP request